fpassow/world_data/owid_covid/queries_and_results.md

 |Palestine                      |6     |
 |Spain                          |6     |

-### Large Countries with the Most "Hight Covid" Months
+### Large Countries with the Most "High Covid" Months
 Find countries with the most months during which more than 10 new cases were reported per thousand people , for populations of at least ten million.